-From versatile fitness trackers and sleek Chromebooks to the fastest tablets and loudest Bluetooth speakers, these are the hottest tech gifts of the year.
+From budget-friendly Chromebooks to the fastest tablets and the sleekest-looking bags, these are the hottest gadget gifts available now.
 For even more ideas, see our full list of 100+ gift recommendations on Tom's Guide.

 Proving that Chromebooks can be affordable and sexy, Toshiba's Chromebook 2 sports a gorgeous 1080p display in a silvery textured design that's just as portable and compact as the MacBook Air.
 This $329 stunner also impresses with its loud and clear Skullcandy-powered speakers.
 The Chromebook 2's 2.58-GHz Intel Celeron processor and 4GB of RAM combine to provide silky smooth performance, whether you're surfing the Web, updating Facebook or playing games.
 Add in nearly 8 hours of battery life and you have a lightweight laptop anyone would love.